danielkdewar/blog/content/post/20181225-annual-reflection.md

 "**First Reformed**"

 A conscience-altering experience.
-Ethan Hawke's priest character slides into depression and radicalism as he realizes human-induced climate change is now irreversible—and with it, so to does the exctinction of human life on Earth.
+Ethan Hawke's priest character slides into depression and radicalism as he realizes human-induced climate change is now irreversible—and with it, so too does the extinction of human life on Earth.

 More: "Atlanta" S02, "Blade Runner 2049" (fascinating ideas ruined by shallow, uninteresting images), "Golden Exits", "In Praise of Love", "Annihilation", "Isle of Dogs", "My Dinner with Andre"